1983 Developing World Fund

 This merit competition is not based on financial need.

-- Smith undergraduates who are studying abroad in a third-world country for a year or semester
+- Smith undergraduates who are studying abroad in a developing world country for a year or semester

 - Proposed projects must last at least two months and be in the country in which the student studied abroad